UnicornOfDoom12/NEA/README.md

 	Sound when delete /
 	Intergrate innaccuracy /
 Full player functionality
-	Shooting (Aswell as the projectile that moves and collides with animations) sounds on collisions based on material Reloading
+	Shooting (Aswell as the projectile that moves and collides with animations) sounds on collisions based on material/// Innacuraccy/ firerate ///
+	Reloading /
 	Melee attack
 	Dieing
-	Exit to menu
+	Exit to menu//
-	Sounds for all players (walking, shooting, reloading, melee, dieing) When a player has a different type of weapon change the model Sound when exit
+	Sounds for all players (walking, shooting, reloading, melee, dieing) When a player has a different type of weapon change the model//
+Enemies:
+	sound for impact
+	animation for impact (use decal but change colour) Sound when exit
 Sound when open box
 music on menu, inventory and game
 Volume for all sounds adjustable
 Mouse button marker

 Idle animation fix so it one frame
 HandCannon Gen